-Audit Fee To defray registration costs for non-credit participants in scheduled courses \$ 5/student \$25/non-student Dissertation Fee To defray costs for binding and microfilming dissertations \$40 One Time Fee Graduation Fee To defray costs of commencement activities and diplomas \$35 Identification Badge Fee To defray cost of materials and manufacturing \$ 2/badge Inter-library Loans To defray costs incurred for postage and supplies \$ 1/transaction Late Registration Fee To defray costs associated with keeping registration open after published times \$25 Library Fees for Overdue Reserve Books To defray special handling costs of maintaining reserved book section \$ 0.50/hour \$ 5 Maximum Library Med-line Research Fee To defray costs of computer and Med-line charge per search \$ 8/search Microscope Rental To defray replacement cost and maintenance \$ 5/month Student Identification Card Fee To defray cost of materials and manufacturing Ex.C - 18 \$ 5/card
+Audit Fee To de: non-ci course fray registration costs for redit participants in scheduled es \$ 5/student \$25/non-student Dissertation To des micros on Fee Tray costs for binding and Filming dissertations \$40 One Time Fee Graduation To def activi Fee ray costs of commencement ties and diplomas \$35 To def ion Badge Fee ray cost of materials nufacturing \$ 2/badge ry Loans ray costs incurred for e and supplies \$ 1/transaction keepin ration Fee ray costs associated with g registration open after hed times \$25

+Amount Library Fees for Overdue Reserve Books To defray special handling costs of maintaining reserved book section \$ 0.50/hour \$ 5 Maximum Library Med-line Research Fee To defray costs of computer and Med-line charge per search \$ 8/search Microscope Rental To defray replacement cost and maintenance \$ 5/month Student Identification Card Fee To defray cost of materials and manufacturing \$ 5/card

-2. U. T. System: Systemwide Automobile Liability Insurance Policy - Replacement for Expired Policy for the Period from September 1, 1986 Through September 1, 1987 (Exec.
+2. Authorization for Automobile Liability U. T. System: Insurance Policy with Cigna Insurance Company, Philadelphia, Pennsylvania, for Officers and Employees' Use and Operation of University-Owned and Operated Motor Vehicles for the Period from September 1, 1986 Through September 1, 1987 (Replacement for Expired Policy with Royal Indemnity Company, New York, New York) (Exec.
 Com.
-Letter 87-1).--

-The Executive Committee concurs in the recommendation of the Office of the Chancellor that authorization be given to secure a replacement automobile liability insurance policy for The University of Texas System from the Cigna Insurance Company of Philadelphia, Pennsylvania, with a one-year premium of \$242,237, for the period from September 1, 1986 through September 1, 1987.
+Letter 87-1). -- Upon recommendation of the Executive Committee, authorization was given to secure The University of Texas System automobile liability insurance policy for officers and employees' use and operation of University-owned and operated motor vehicles from the Cigna Insurance Company of Philadelphia, Pennsylvania, with a one-year premium of \$242,237, for the period from September 1, 1986 through September 1, 1987.

-In accordance with Article 6252.19a, V.T.C.S., the U. T. System Administration is authorized to purchase motor vehicle liability insurance for officers' and employees' use and operation of University owned and operated vehicles.
-Such coverage has been provided since 1970.

-The Royal Indemnity Company of New York, New York, the underwriter for the automobile liability policy for fiscal year 1985-86, notified U. T. System Administration on August 7, 1986, that it would not renew the policy for fiscal year 1986-87 without a change in premium rating which amounted to waiving an experience credit of approximately 52%.
-U. T. System Administration has since thoroughly investigated the market for replacement coverage.
-Five companies provided quotes.
-Of the five quotes received, two were on a retrospective rating basis.\ The Cigna quote appears to be the most favorable option.
+It was reported that Royal Indemnity Company of New York, New York, the underwriter for the automobile liability insurance policy for fiscal year 1985-86, notified U. T. System Administration on August 7, 1986, that it would not renew the policy for fiscal year 1986-87 without a change in premium rating which amounted to waiving an experience credit of approximately 52%.